a-slide/pycoMeth/docs/installation.md

 pip install pycoMeth --upgrade
 ```

-If you feel adventurous you can install the development version from test.pypi
+If you feel more adventurous you can install the development version from test.pypi

 ```bash
 pip install --index-url https://test.pypi.org/simple/ pycoMeth